gitcoinco/creative/README.md

 ## Ways to Participate
 Review the Brand Guide (coming soon)

 Review the Figma Design System

-Brows the Gitcoin.co site, see something that could be improved?
+Browse the Gitcoin.co site, see something that could be improved?
 Feel free to suggest ideas by sharing a Figma link in a PR

 ## Upcoming Projects
 Want to help out?
 Below is a list of upcoming projects we would love help on!
 Checkout the list of projects under the issues tab in this repo.

+We are always looking for great UI/Ux help!
+Join our Discord to connect with us!

 ## Resources
-Take a look at these resources to familiarize yourself with Gitcoin Gitcoin.co
+Take a look at these resources to familiarize yourself with Gitcoin

+Gitcoin.co

 Articles to read (Grants Vitalik article)